 GHG Regulation - SB 1174 by Sen. Gibson and HB 1027 by Rep. Wood is a Memorial that would urge Congress to direct the U.S. Environmental Protection Agency (EPA) to consider the remaining economic life of fossil fuel power plants and other factors when promulgating the rule to regulate emissions from existing plants.
 The Memorial also would urge Congress to direct EPA to allow states to implement less stringent standards or longer compliance periods, and to give states maximum flexibility on implementing the proposed rule.
-Both bills are ready for the floor.
+SB 1174 is ready for the floor and HB 1027 passed out of its first committee.

 Secondary Metal Recyclers - SB 1182 by Sen. Brandes and HB 771 by Rep. Combee would transfer oversight of the secondary metal recycler's law from the Dept. of Revenue to the Dept. of Agriculture and Consumer Services.
 The bill gives law enforcement officials additional tools to investigate recyclers.
 In addition, secondary metal recyclers would be prohibited from disposing of property for a specified period if notified by law enforcement that the property is being investigated.
 Purchases of regulated metals on Sundays also would be prohibited.
 A recycler would be charged with a second-degree felony if money is received for restricted regulated metals.
-HB 771 passed out of its first committee and SB 1182 passed out its second committee.
+Both bills passed out of their first committees with amendments to remove the potentially harmful changes to the utility wire definitions.

 Energy Policy Revisions - SB 1044 by Sen. Simpson and HB 7147 by Rep. Diaz would revise the energy resources statute.
 The bill would replace the word solar with "renewable energy source" throughout the chapter.
-This would require

-DACS to promote all renewables instead of just solar.
+This would require DACS to promote all renewables instead of just solar.
 Additionally, the bill would remove the requirement that the Florida Solar Energy Center set standards for all solar systems manufactured or sold in Florida.
 Lastly, the bill would delete language relating to expired programs such as the PV solar rebates and previous sales tax holidays on energy efficient appliances.
-SB 1044 has one committee stop remaining and HB 7147 is ready for the floor.
+Both bills have one committee stop remaining.